zzzprojects/learn-orm/tutorials/net-core-2-x/jit-compiler-improvements.md

 # JIT Compiler Improvements

-.NET Core incorporates a new JIT compiler technology called tiered compilation which is also known as adaptive optimization that can significantly improve performance.
+.NET Core incorporates a new JIT compiler technology called tiered compilation, which is also known as adaptive optimization that can significantly improve performance.
 Tiered compilation is an opt-in setting.

  - One of the important tasks performed by the JIT compiler is optimizing code execution.
- - For little-used code paths, the compiler may spend more time optimizing code than the runtime spends running unoptimized code.
+ - The compiler may spend more time optimizing code for little-used code paths than the runtime spends running unoptimized code.

 Tiered compilation introduces two stages in JIT compilation.